-We now review property the three-body algebra and some of its basic properties.
-Recall that we are assuming $\mathcal{C} = \{ \mathcal{C}_{\tindex} \}$ has just one component, hence the position space is question is just the blow-up
+We now review the conormal three-body algebra and some of its basic properties.
+We will assume that $\mathcal{C} = \mathcal{C}_{\tindex}$ has just one component.
+Hence the position space in question is just the blow-up